Texas Folklife's Big Squeeze Accordion Contest is Coming to Southeast Texas

 Talent Showcase Highlighting Cajun and Zydeco will be held in Groves on Saturday, March 4

-Austin, Texas – February 21, 2017 – The contest is one of the ways in which Texas Folklife carries out its mission to preserve and present Texas’s diverse cultural heritage.
+Austin, Texas – February 21, 2017 – Texas Folklife is thrilled to announce that the Big Squeeze Accordion Contest is back in 2017.
+This will be the 11th year for the Big Squeeze program that supports up-and-coming Texas musicians who are 21 years of age or younger.
+The contest is one of the ways in which Texas Folklife carries out its mission to preserve and present Texas’s diverse cultural heritage.
 The contest recruits players in all genres of the Lone Star State’s accordion-based music.

 This year, Texas Folklife is hitting the road again and holding Big Squeeze showcases in communities throughout the state to search for young accordion talent.
 Three Final Grand Prize Winners will be devoted to the three main accordion genres—polka, Cajun/zydeco, and conjunto.
 The polka genre will include German, Czech, and Polish polka traditions.
 Cajun/zydeco will include zydeco, Creole and Cajun musical traditions.
 And conjunto will include conjunto, norteño and Tejano.
 The showcases will be free and open to the public, and will feature music by established accordion artists as well as showcase the young musicians.